MSc in Surgical Science and Practice

 Omair Shariq, MBBS, MSc, DPhil

 The MSc in Surgical Science and Practice is a flexible part-time master’s degree designed for surgeons and other healthcare professionals, helping them develop as rounded clinical practitioners and leaders.
-It is offered by the University of Oxford’s Nuffield Department of Surgical Sciences, one of the largest and most successful academic departments of surgery in the United Kingdom, in conjunction with the Department of Continuing Education.
+The course curriculum and faculty are provided by the Nuffield Department of Surgical Sciences, with administrative support in the 2025-26 academic year provided by Oxford Lifelong Learning.

 Clinical training programmes focus on the clinical skills for direct patient care.
 However, effectiveness requires a broader range of non-clinical skills and knowledge.
 These skills are not covered, or are only touched upon, in clinical training curricula.